 Bicycle Polo is a sport with its origins in Ireland.
 It was a game invented in County Wicklow as far back as the 1890s.
 The popularity grew and by the end of the 19th century, Great Britain, France and the USA were involved with the sport.
 The first international featured in 1901 between Ireland and England and later debuted at the 1908 Olympic as a demonstration sport.
 The match featured Ireland and Germany with the former taking the honours.
-During the 1930s the popularity had grown so far that a league was established in Great Britain and France with regular internationals between the two nations.
-The Second World War caused a demise of the sport in Great Britain, but it remained popular in France with established league matches until today.
+During the 1930s the popularity had grown so much that a league was established in Great Britain and France with regular internationals between the two nations.
+The Second World War caused a demise of the sport in Great Britain, but it remained popular in France with established league matches.
 Two more nations emerged in the 1980s to take up cycle polo.
 These were the USA and India with the Bicycle Polo Association of America formed in 1994.

-The first World Championship was held in 1996 hosted by the States.
+The first World Championship was held in 1996 in the USA.
 A major boost came in 2001 when the world cycling governing body, the Union Cycliste Internationale, officially recognised the sport.
 It is a team sport and is also known by cycle polo, bike polo, polo-vélo (France) and Radpolo (Germany).
 The equipment required is a bicycle, a mallet, and a ball.
 There are two versions either played on grass or on a hardcourt.
 It is particularly the latter where a more recent spike in interest has been recorded with over thirty nations now playing matches on these surfaces.
-In the grass version, six players make up a team and the field is rectangular in shape normally 150 by 100 metres officially.
+In the grass version, six players make up a team and the field is rectangular in shape, normally officially 150 by 100 metres.
 Unofficially a field of any size will be sufficient.
 Only four players per team are on the field at a time.